Picatoris/Azure-MH-Text-Classification-Framework/README.md

 5. Configure five category labels: `Anxiety`, `Depression`, `PTSD`, `Social_Anxiety_Disorder`, `Suicidal_Ideation_and_Behaviour`.
 6. Set training/testing split to 80/20.
 7. Train the model and deploy to an endpoint.
-8. Record the endpoint URL and API key using the template in `azure-config/endpoint-template.env`.

 ### 2. Building the Android Application